ScottTunstall/BinViewer/README.md

 Next steps planned:

-* export as binary DB statements (so you can paste into assembly code)
+* export as binary DB statements (so you can paste into assembly code) - DONE
-* copy image to clipboard
+* copy image to clipboard  (DONE)
 * show bytes as hex next to image
 * overlay grid